“In Morocco, we strongly feel xenophobia against sub-Saharans.”

 Since she did not have the pocket money she started working in Mauritania as a housekeeper for 7 months.
 For La Canadienne, hourly work was a pro, since she had no one to look after the children.
 She worked in three different houses, and every month she exchanged her salary with drivers who entered Mauritania from Morocco, to accumulate 5,000 dirhams.
 The situation in Mauritania was quiet, she says, and the people are very generous, they help with what they can, but there are no associations, and the health system is unsatisfactory.

 Once she had raised the money needed she left regularly with her children for Morocco: the road was very dangerous but none stopped them.
 “Here the health system is better and there are a lot of associations that help migrants but there are also a lot of difficulties and it is hard to find an hourly job as a cleaner.
-In Morocco, we strongly feel xenophobia against sub-Saharans.
-Sometimes it seems like you are in a state of war, they attack you and no one reacts.”
+In Morocco, we strongly feel xenophobia against sub-Saharans.”
 Once in Morocco, La Canadienne went straight to Rabat where her husband was waiting for her.
 He had arrived in Morocco before, through a different route, and was working in a factory where sub-Saharans earn 80 dirhams per day and Moroccans 100 dirhams per day.

 Once in Rabat with all the family, she got in touch with Caritas International which was offering various training courses.
 “I chose cooking training because it was my mother’s job so I already knew it, and the hairdressing course, that was my older sister’s job.
 I already mastered both but I needed certifications”.
 Caritas was a landmark for la Canadienne and her family: the children entered the Caritas’ nursery and she received daily transport refunds, in addition to vouchers for food products.
 Little by little la Canadienne, sponsored by Caritas, started buying bakery equipment with the money left over from the transport refunds and began to prepare at-home birthday cakes for neighbors and friends.
 Caritas referred La Canadienne to the UNHCR to apply for asylum and the UNHCR referred La Canadienne to the Foundation.
 Because of changes in legislation, she was able to get a residence permit.
 The Foundation, in partnership with IOM, launched a training and La Canadienne was interested in running her project, so she formed a group of three women willing to open a space dedicated to African cuisine.
 The FOO president liked the project and gave them a space inside the Foundation to set up the “Intercultural cuisine” start-up in 2015.